-Here is the list of some interesting mutant gene names and their functions.
+Here are some of my favorite Drosophila gene names and their functions.

-The indy gene encodes for an intermediate transporter protein in the Krebs Cycle; flies with mutations in this gene have longer than average lifespan.1,2 There is some controversy surrounding this gene, with reports that mutation does not result in increased longevity.3
+The indy gene encodes for an intermediate plasma membrane transporter protein in the Krebs Cycle.
+Some studies have shown that flies with mutations in this gene (i.e. reduced indy expression) have longer than average lifespans.
+[1,2] However, these findings have been contested, with some reports suggesting that the mutation doesn’t result in increased longevity when genetic background effects are removed.

-Boss gene encodes a cell-surface receptor tyrosine kinase and this gene helps in photoreceptor cell (R-cell) development in the Drosophila compound eye.
-The flies carrying mutation in Boss gene fails to differentiate into a specific photoreceptor cell type called R7 cell.4 Bride of Sevenless gets its name from being the ligand which is binds to Sevenless,5,6 and is thus married to it.
+The boss gene encodes a cell-surface receptor tyrosine kinase, which helps in photoreceptor cell (R cell) development in the Drosophila compound eye.
+Cells in flies with a boss gene mutation fail to differentiate into a specific photoreceptor cell type called an R7 cell, which is one of the eight photoreceptors that make up the Drosophila compound eye.
+Bride of Sevenless is the ligand that binds to sevenless [5,6] and is thus married to it.

 3. Ken and Barbie

-This gene encodes a putative transcription factor that functions in treminalia development in the fruit fly.
-Mutation in this gene leads to malformation in fruit fly’s genitalia development, meaning they lack external genitalia, just like our faithful Ken and Barbie dolls.7
+This gene encodes a putative transcription factor that functions in terminalia development in the fruit fly.
+Mutations in this gene result in fruit flies that lack external genitalia, just like our faithful Ken and Barbie dolls.

 4. Cheap Date